kedro-org/kedro-viz/docs/preview_nodes.md

 !!! info
     Kedro supports additional preview types (JsonPreview, TablePreview, PlotlyPreview, CustomPreview) that are not yet rendered in Kedro-Viz.
 Support for these types may be added in future releases.

-## How to create and configure node previews

-To learn how to add preview functions to your nodes, including detailed examples and configuration options, see the [Kedro documentation on preview functions](https://docs.kedro.org/en/stable/build/nodes/#how-to-add-preview-functions-to-nodes).

 ## Differences from dataset previews

 Node previews differ from dataset previews in several ways: